gmartineza/My-autohotkeys/README.md

 1. Press `Win+R`.
 2. Type `shell:startup` in the Run window.
 3. While holding `alt`, drag and drop the .ahk script to the folder.

+___

+You can suspend this script by right-clicking on the green H on your taskbar, and then clicking "My autohotkeys" (there's a tick indicating the status of the script).